michaeledgar/laser/design_docs/goals.md

 2. Incorrect # of arguments
 3. √ including already-included module
 4. √ extending already-extended module
-5. explicit super with wrong number of args
+5. √ super with wrong number of args
 6. √ super when no super method exists
 7. √ re-open class as module (and vice-versa)
 8. No block provided to method requiring one